 And yet, I have to admit I’ve been lucky.
 All along the way, I had great teachers.

-Dad was a teacher, mum was a teacher, grandma too…
+Dad was a teacher, mum was a teacher—grandma too!

-Up at 4
+Up at 4 am

-It’s a normal working day, when the clock strikes 4.
-That’s why if you write to me (DON’T CALL …you’ll wake up everyone else!), you’ll often get responses at weird hours.
-It’s the best part of the morning and it helps me focus on the nitty gritties of the human brain and why it does what it does.
+It’s a normal working day, when the clock strikes four.
+That’s why if you send me an e-mail, you’ll often get an almost instant response.
+It’s the best part of the morning and it helps me focus on the nitty gritty of the human brain and why it does what it does.